-The Department of Horticulture and Landscape Architecture will issue exterior door keys for Shepardson to all graduate students.
-Please see Danielle Martin for your keys.
-All keys must be returned before leaving the program.
+The Department of Horticulture and Landscape Architecture will issue exterior door access to the Shepardson building to all graduate students.
+Please see Danielle Martin with any questions about building access.

 - Graduate Student Offices

 The Department of Horticulture and Landscape Architecture attempt to supply some Horticulture graduate students with office space.
 However, space is limited and therefore not everyone will always have an office, and some people will have more desirable office space than others.
+Priority office space is in Sheparsdon 112.
 The criteria for allocating offices to graduate students is as follows, except at the discretion of the department, listed from high to low priority:

 Ph.D. and M.S. students funded as teaching assistants